kjetilho/rl-bareos/README.md

     )

 `title` for the define will be the full job name.

+`short_title` will be the short job name, for your convenience.

 `client_name` is the name of the client, and should be passed on.